Recommendations

 • follow table 3 for children and young people under 16 years.

-1.3.2 Give oral antibiotics first line if the person can take oral medicines, and the severity of their condition does not require intravenous antibiotics.
+Give oral antibiotics first line if the person can take oral medicines, and the severity of their condition does not require intravenous antibiotics.

-1.3.3 Review intravenous antibiotics by 48 hours and consider stepping down to oral antibiotics where possible.
+Review intravenous antibiotics by 48 hours and consider stepping down to oral antibiotics where possible.

 Table 1 Antibiotics for non-pregnant women and men aged 16 years and over

-Dosage and course length
+Treatment Antibiotic, dosage and course length

 100 mg modified-release twice a day (or if unavailable 50 mg four times a day) for 7 days

-Trimethoprim – if low risk of resistance5
+Trimethoprim (if low risk of resistance):

 200 mg twice a day for 7 days

-Amoxicillin (only if culture results available and susceptible)
+Amoxicillin (only if culture results available and susceptible):

 500 mg three times a day for 7 days

-Second-choice oral antibiotic if no upper UTI symptoms (when first-choice not suitable) 2
+Second-choice oral antibiotic if no upper UTI symptoms (when first‑choice not suitable)

-Pivmecillinam (a penicillin)4
+Pivmecillinam (a penicillin):

 400 mg initial dose, then 200 mg three times a day for a total of 7 days

-First-choice oral antibiotics if upper UTI symptoms 2
+First-choice oral antibiotics if upper UTI symptoms

-500 mg twice or three times a day (up to 1 to 1.5 g three or four times a day for severe infections) for 7 to 10 days
+500 mg twice or three times a day (up to 1 g to 1.5 g three or four times a day for severe infections) for 7 to 10 days

-Co-amoxiclav (only if culture results available and susceptible)
+Co‑amoxiclav (only if culture results available and susceptible):

 500/125 mg three times a day for 7 to 10 days

-Trimethoprim (only if culture results available and susceptible)
+Trimethoprim (only if culture results available and susceptible):

 200 mg twice a day for 14 days